Protesters set fire to Australia's Old Parliament House | www.lokmattimes.com

 Video footage by local media showed protesters at the front of the building.

-The building was evacuated as a precaution and crews extinguished the blaze, said 7 News Australia.
+"It is the government's expectation that all illegal activity should be dealt with by the police and the courts to the full extent possible," he said.

-Social media footage showed police dragging protesters away from the front steps of the building, as well as a large fire burning on the doors.
+The Minister noted that damage to the building will be fully restored back to its original condition.

-ACT Policing confirmed Friday's incident as continuation of a series of recent protests.
+Meanwhile, the ACT Policing confirmed Thursday's incident as continuation of a series of recent protests.

 "Old Parliament House was evacuated earlier today after protesters started a fire at the front doors of the building - this was quickly extinguished by ACT Fire and Rescue," 7 News Australia quoted a spokesperson said.